If you persevere long enough you will eventually confront that thing that holds you back from all the other things you tell yourself you want in life.

 How that self-made obstacle manifests is different for all of us.
 But what we all have in common is this: that thing that holds you back is fear.
 Fear is the opposite of love.

 Why do we let fear get in the way of our happiness?
-How do we persevere in the face of it?
+How do we maintain perseverence in the face of it?

 Recently I’ve had the chance to take a step toward my fears of coming out of my safety zone.
 Scary?
 Hell yes!
 But luckily impermanence is on our side.
 If you commit to being present, set an intention, and simply show up, then your life will change.